aidtopia/laser_tunnel/README.md

 Adrian McCarthy (a.k.a.
 Hayward Haunter) 2022

+**WELCOME NORCAL HAUNTERS**
+The documentation is a work in progress, but you should be able to follow along with these [build instructions][99].

 The Laser Tunnel is a special effects projector that creates a swirling cone of light.
 They are common in Halloween displays and haunted houses.
 Simple ones can be made with a laser pointer aimed at a spinning mirror (in a darkened area filled with theatrical haze or fog).

 This version takes the basic effect it a step further.
 By synchronizing pulses of the laser with the motor spinning the mirror, the cone of light can be given a pattern, and that pattern can be animated.